anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/36-postgresql-sfs-rs-deployments.md

 The most obvious similiarity between StatefulSets and ReplicaSets is their name as both contain the word "Set".

 Just like a ReplicaSet a StatefulSet is more than just a collection of Pods.
-Similar to a ReplicaSet Controller is watchinv over the Pods of a ReplicaSet, a StatefulSet Controller is watching all Pods of a StatefulSet.
+Similar to a ReplicaSet Controller is watching over the Pods of a ReplicaSet, a StatefulSet Controller is watching all Pods of a StatefulSet.

 **Let's see this in action!**